austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## May 2021

+### ATA Zoom Meeting Saturday 12 June 14:00 AEST

+The Sydney Division will be hosting another ATA Zoom meeting on Saturday 12 June from 14:00 to 16:00 AEST (13:30 from SA, 12:00 from WA).
+All are welcome to join this meeting.
+We held a successful meeting last year and we look forward to seeing you again.
+On the day, open the link <https://uni-sydney.zoom.us/j/87000110044> on your browser to join the meeting but you will need to have the Zoom client installed first <https://zoom.us/download>.
+Please contact Geoffrey Clifton at <geoffrey.clifton@sydney.edu.au> or [0405&nbsp;387&nbsp;478]([tel:+61405387478]) for help on getting online.
+You can also join the meeting by phone, audio only.
+Contact Geoffrey or myself for details.
+The Sydney Division will be hosting our Annual General Meeting later in the year.
+Details are yet to be finalized.

+### New premises for National Timetable Collection

+We applied for a lease of the empty building at Windsor Station in September 2020.
+However, the only response so far from VicTrack is that our proposed use of the building is acceptable.
+We had certainly planned and budgeted to have moved from our current premises at PMI by now.
+The situation at PMI is such that we had to move to new premises as soon as possible.

+* The space available is not adequate to securely store all the NTC stock and ATA archives.
+* It is difficult to undertake NTC cataloguing in the space available.
+* The space is needed by the Victorian History Library.

+In the search for new temporary premises, pending a permanent outcome with VicTrack at Windsor Station, Steven Haby found premises nearby at 14-16 Wilson St South Yarra.
+They have been inspected by the NTC volunteers and deemed to be suitable.
+The secure brick building was previously used as an internet call centre, but the staff are now working at home.
+The desks and facilities are still available.
+A lease for a period of six months has been obtained.
+The NTC and ATA Archives were moved to the new location on 24 April 2021.
+Our thanks to the NTC team.

+### Membership Renewal 2021 – 2022

+With this May mailout you have received your Membership Renewal for 2021-2022.
+A prompt renewal is always appreciated.
+Membership fees remain the same as last year: $60 for normal membership and $36 for students.
+Members who are having financial hardship can pay a concessional membership of $30.
+All members with an email address will receive a Membership Renewal form by email – this caters for those who prefer the print version or email version.

+### ATA Auctions

+Auction 137, Railway DVDs, adopts a simpler bidding format.
+Details are in the Auction Catalogue.
+Initial planning is underway for a Live Auction by Zoom, conducted by Albert Isaacs, possibly in late October 2021.
+Please think about this opportunity for you to submit **QUALITY MATERIAL** you may wish to sell by Auction.
+More details will be included in the June 2021 Members News.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> [0409&nbsp;463&nbsp;209](tel:+61409463209)</p>

 ## April 2021

 ### Update on National Timetable Collection